 - Careful and caring supervision by duty staff, especially in those areas perceived by pupils to be "unsafe" or dominated by particular peer groups.
 Staff are alert to possible signs of bullying; - Staff are always on duty before school, at break, lunchtimes and after school and monitor the school site, particularly areas where bullying might occur.
 They are alert to inappropriate language or behaviour; - Staff are aware of the need to be alert to children who may be vulnerable and at risk to bullying.
-For example, children on the Learning Support and EAL Registers; children who suffer an emotional strain; children who board; LGBTQ+; - The support staff and all adults who work on the school site are encouraged to pass on any concerns they may have over any particular child's welfare; - All pupils are told and encouraged to tell a member of staff at once if they know that bullying is taking place; - All reported incidents are recorded and investigated at once; - We have a committed and experienced teacher team, a Pastoral Lead who supports the Prep School Management Group and we are sensitive in handling any incidents as an immediate priority; - The Pastoral Lead gives support and guidance to other staff on handling and reporting incidents, and on the follow-up work with both target of unkindness and bullies; - The Foundation Well-Being Service is an important part of our pastoral support service, providing specialist advice and care.
-The service, (via two Independent Clinical Psychologists), is available to give confidential counselling support to pupils when they have significant social, emotional or behavioural concerns, or to enable the staff who care for them to follow a psychologically informed approach - The School Chaplain is available to give support and guidance to pupils of all faiths and beliefs.
-The Chaplain will provide confidential advice and seek to encourage the development of tolerance, understanding and respect for others in a multi-faith community; - In boarding houses, there are committed teams of residential and non-residential tutors supporting the Housemaster/mistress, the Day Matrons and the Nurses, who act in loco parentis.
-The informal house environment is important in reinforcing a pupil's standards and values, providing the opportunity for friendly, informal discussion of matters of concern to the individual pupil outside of school hours.
-We always work in the context of a close relationship between the Housemaster/mistress and parents/guardians, and would make contact if we were worried about a pupil's wellbeing;
+For example, children on the Learning Support and EAL Registers; children who suffer an emotional strain; children who board; LGBTQ+; - The support staff and all adults who work on the school site are encouraged to pass on any concerns they may have over any particular child's welfare; - All pupils are told and encouraged to tell a member of staff at once if they know that bullying is taking place; - All reported incidents are recorded and investigated at once; - We have a committed and experienced teacher team and we are sensitive in handling any incidents as an immediate priority; - The Assistant Head (Pastoral) gives support and guidance to other staff on handling and reporting incidents, and on the follow-up work with both target of unkindness and bullies; - The Foundation Well-Being Service is an important part of our pastoral support service, providing specialist advice and care.
+The service, (via two Independent Clinical Psychologists), is available to give confidential counselling support to pupils when they have significant social, emotional or behavioural concerns, or to enable the staff who care for them to follow a psychologically informed approach